-Agricultural research and teaching.
-This is research and teaching whose goal is to generate or communicate knowledge that will contribute to the improvement of commercial food or fiber production from animals.
-For agricultural research and teaching, the University endorses the standards for animal care and use contained within the Guide for the Care and Use of Agricultural Animals in Agricultural Research and Teaching.

 Field research and teaching.
 This is research and teaching whose goal is to generate or communicate knowledge that will contribute to our understanding of animals living in the wild.
-This category is limited to the study of animals that are living in the wild.
-If wild animals are captured and brought into the laboratory for study, all use conducted in the laboratory will be subject to the standards for biomedical research and teaching outlined in Item III-A. For field research and teaching, the University endorses the standards for animal care and use contained within the following documents and any subsequent revisions.
+As defined in the AWAR, field studies are conducted on free-living wild animals in their natural habitat.
+It excludes any study involving invasive procedures or that harms or materially alters the behavior of the animal(s) being studied.
+For field research and teaching, the University applies the standards for animal care and use described in the following documents and any subsequent revisions.

-For mammals: Guidelines of the American Society of Mammalogists for The Use of Wild Mammals In Research, American Society of Mammologists, 2011.
+For mammals: Guidelines of the American Society of Mammologists for The Use of Wild Mammals in Research, American Society of Mammologists, 2011.

 For birds: Guidelines to the Use of Wild Birds in Research, The Ornithological Council, Washington, DC, 3rd ed., 2010.